KathyReid/pivotsummit-2016/transcript.md

 But it's not just entry level, or service-based jobs that are challenged by new technologies.

-*Machine learning* is a special type of artificial intelligence that provides computers the ability to learn without needing to have each new piece of learning programmed.
+*Machine learning* is a special type of artificial intelligence that provides computers the ability to learn without needing to have each new piece of learning programmed into them.

 There's some really interesting ways in which machine learning is being used: